 Why Is My Child Learning This?

-This information has been included throughout curriculum to provide with information on what their child is leaning in that strand or expectation.
+This information has been included throughout curriculum to provide parents with information on what their child is learning in that strand or expectation.
 This content is not part of official issue curriculum, they have been included for informational purposes only.
 If you have any questions about what your child is learning, or how they are being assessed and evaluated, you may contact their teacher or principal.